Pop Archives

 The producers:

-See Black Cat Rockabilly’s page on Joe Saraceno’s various projects with The Marketts (Out Of Limits), The Ventures, The Routers (Let’s Go), The T-Bones (No Matter What Shape [Your Stomach’s In]), Hamilton, Joe Frank & Reynolds, et cetera.
+See This Is My Story for an account of Joe Saraceno and his various projects with The Marketts (Out Of Limits), The Ventures, The Routers (Let’s Go), The T-Bones (No Matter What Shape [Your Stomach’s In]), Hamilton, Joe Frank & Reynolds, et cetera.
 (1937-2015.)

 The official site of Jerry Riopelle (1941-2008), singer-songwriter-producer-drummer-keyboardist, outlines a career that included writing and producing Clydie King’s cultish lost classic The Thrill Is Gone (not B.B.
 King’s song), being hired by Phil Spector, and producing Bonnie & The Treasures’ original version of Home Of The Brave.